byui-cse/cse212-csharp/docs/lesson04/prepare.md

 <dt>process</dt>
 <dd>The place where software runs.
 A process has code that is executed and memory used for variables in that code.
 Multiple processes can run at the same time.
 Processes can share memory.</dd>
 <dt>queue</dt>
 <dd>A data structure that follows a First In, First Out (FIFO) rule.
-The queue is used both to maintain order in data and to remember data when there is not time to process it.</dd>
+The queue is used both to maintain order in data and to remember data when there is no time to process it.</dd>
 <dt>requirements</dt>
 <dd>Written description of what software should do.</dd>
 <dt>test cases</dt>